TBSDrJ/Xavier-jp45-setup/README.md

 Many thanks to [Jetson Hacks](https://github.com/jetsonhacks/)

 # 3/17/22 Modifying this for Jetpack 4.6
-* Completed script 1, 2022-03-21
+* Completed draft, 2022-03-21, started testing

 **Before starting**, I did all of the following:
 * Download JetPack 4.6 from [Nvidia Developer](https://developer.nvidia.com/embedded/downloads)
 * Copy the disk image onto a Micro SD card.
 * Boot, accept license, do the basic Ubuntu setup.
-I chose to auto-login and to push power usage to 15W_6CORE.
+I chose to auto-login and to push power usage to 20W_6CORE.
 * Re-boot, hit 'Next' through the gnome-initial-setup
 * Remove the three LibreOffice icons from Launcher
 * Add Software Updater, Software & Updates, Chromium, Terminal, and gedit to the Lanucher